-If you have suffered serious injuries in a car crash and that collision was caused by another driver, having an attorney on your side can help to protect your interests while you are recovering.
-At Jay Trucks and Associates, we have over 30 years of experience and a proven record of success handling car accident cases including a $1,000,000 recovery for the family of a victim that was fatally injured when a car ran a stop sign and a $2,000,000 recovery for a crash victim that suffered a traumatic brain injury.
+If you suffered serious injuries in a car accident, and that collision was caused by another driver, having a Flint car accident lawyer on your side can help to protect your interests while you are recovering.
+At Jay Trucks and Associates, we have over 30 years of experience advocating for injured victims.
+Our proven record of success includes a $1 million recovery for the family members of a car accident victim who was fatally injured when a car ran a stop sign and a $2 million recovery for a crash victim who suffered a traumatic brain injury.

 … I am very satisfied with the outcome of my case and really appreciate all of the hard work that was put into my case as well.

 – T. Kline

 Our personal injury lawyers are familiar with the strategies that insurance carriers use to try and reduce the value of car accident claims.
 If we represent you, we will fight for maximum compensation on your behalf.

 If you were injured in a car accident caused by a negligent driver, we recommend that you contact one of our Flint car accident lawyers to discuss your legal options.
 If you have a case and choose to hire us, there are no legal fees or upfront costs for our services unless we first recover compensation on your behalf

 Free Consultation: (800) 762-8623

 How Do I Know If I Am Eligible To Recover Damages?